-The blows suffered by Spain in these painful years impacted aspects of the entire economy and advertising was by no means exempt with 2013 ad investment levels half what they had been immediately prior to the crash in have all contributed to this bounce back.
-However whilst the wider economy is recovering fast the advertising sector is still lagging behind and investment levels are still not yet near their pre-crisis level.
+The blows suffered by Spain in these painful years impacted aspects of the entire economy and advertising was by no means painful years impacted aspects of the entire economy and advertising was by no means exempt with 2013 ad investment levels half what they had been immediately prior to the crash in 20071 have all contributed to this bounce back.
+However, while the wider economy is recovering fast, the advertising sector is still lagging behind and investment levels are still not yet near their pre-crisis level.